Arts and Society, Arts and Society

 There are nice comments by famous authors on their own books, which are as old as the printed books themselves.
 Some seminal books contain very creative scribbles by other authors, for example Vladimir Nabokov's notes on Franz Kafka's Methamorphosis.
 The discovery of these annotated books is a kind of "archaeology of reading".
 “Don’t scribble on books!” they say, but that is exactly what we will do together.
 Based on our reflections and ideas on sustainability for the future, we will write a little bit of history.
 When we talk about the future, it is important to define when (and where) we apply this term.
 The chapters of Kate Raworth's Doughnut Economics will be assigned to teams of two or more students, which will be asked to comment and scribble on a chapter of the book within one week of the semester and share your work with the rest of the course in a short presentation.
 At the end of the semester, we will have collectively created a beautiful book that contains comments by all students of the course.
 For Kate Raworth, the visualization of economics is primordial.
 Try to be critical, ironic, creative and illustrative!

-All lectures in November will take place via ZOOM.
-We assume that this is likely going to be the case for the rest of the semester.
+All lectures will take place via ZOOM.
 We are looking forward to the following guest lectures:

 09.11.2020 (via ZOOM): Michael Soder, PhD (Arbeiterkammer Wien / WU Wien) - The social and distributional dimension of the climate crisis